 If you are a Graduate Certificate/Diploma in Agriculture student you will complete your qualification following the normal academic calendar as described.
 If you are studying for a Masters qualification you will follow this academic calendar for the taught elements and then go on to complete the dissertation element over the summer months, handing in at the end of September.
 A Masters programme, therefore, takes a full calendar year to complete.

-Whilst most postgraduate courses follow this pattern of an October start, for some programmes, there is an option of starting in February and completing in January of the following year.
-If this is an option for your chosen course it will be identified on the course information pages and discussed at Open Day.
+Whilst most postgraduate courses start in September, for some programmes there is an option of starting in January and completing in January of the following year.
+If this is an option for your chosen course it will be identified on the course information pages and discussed at open day.

-As well as the formal teaching activities there is also a Freshers' induction week which takes place the week prior to week 1 and is sometimes referred to as ‘Week 0’.
-It is purely for students new to the university and is organised by the Student’s Union and the university to help new students settle in, find their way around campus, become familiar with key members of the teaching team and Support Services and make friends.
-There are lots of activities during the day and in the evening and it is often a very full week.
-More information about your Induction week and timetables will be available prior to your arrival.
+The Freshers' induction week is for first-year students and takes place the week prior to week 1 (sometimes referred to as ‘Week 0’).
+Alongside the Students' Union we have organised a range of daytime and evening activities designed to help new students settle in, find their way around campus, become familiar with key members of the teaching team and Support Services and make friends.
+You will be given full details about your induction week and timetables prior to your arrival.

 Pre-sessional activities may well be held for a number of courses and you will be notified of this during the application process.
 They are usually there to ensure that your chosen programme of study is right for you, to bridge any knowledge gaps and to help you acclimatise to the UK university system.

 How will I be taught?